squidgyberries/glBoids/README.md

 # glBoids

-Boids in OpenGL.
+Boids in OpenGL 3.3.
 Tested on Arch Linux and Windows 10 with Clang.

 Keybinds:
 - r -> reset